 One of those companies is William Painter.
-We just finished their Kickstarter campaign for The Empire — raising $491,410 within 60 days.
+We just finished their Kickstarter campaign for The Empire — raising $491,410 in 60 days.

-When getting started with their pre-campaign, we thought we’d approach it like any of our other campaigns.
+We thought we’d approach their pre-campaign like any of our other campaigns.
 Here’s an outline of our simple pre-campaign strategy (you can see an in-depth guide here too):